garrandall/popular-music-data/tracks/all-good--de-la-soul-chaka-khan.md

 We were certified hot, then dropped to lukewarm
-Now we back up in the spot, claimin never been gone Niggaz who cut us off, wanna reattach us now
+Now we back up in the spot, claimin never been gone Niggas who cut us off, wanna reattach us now
 (Them girls who brushed us off, say they want some #'s to dial) Yeah I give that ass a number, and some lumber to pile Now catch a curve from my kick (or show me lovin by brick)